 Nitrate levels are not the only concern, but it is a good way to measure and track data.

-Using a mass balance study, the survey determined what the appropriate number of septics should be based on the allowable nitrate levels.
+Using a mass balance study, the survey determined what the appropriate number of septic systems should be based on the allowable nitrate levels.

 The study results for each area were reviewed again to understand their content and what they mean regarding nitrate levels and the number of septic systems.

 Previous discussions concluded a proposed 3.5 mg/l nitrate level for each of the 4 municipalities.

-t

 After reviewing what the data meant, the staff discussed reducing the study acreage in each area which would reduce the requirement threshold.
 After tonight’s meeting, the data will be reframed to a smaller area.